rackerlabs/rackspace-how-to/content/cloud-servers/linux-file-permission-concepts.md

 **lawndarts** without getting to play with it.

-The user who owns a file gets to set or change its permissions, determining who (even the owner!) can read the file, execute it, change it, or delete it.
+The user who owns a file gets to set or change its permissions, determining who (including even the owner) can read the file, execute it, change it, or delete it.
 It’s a simple privilege, but it has a far-reaching impact.

 #### File group

 While every file has a user who owns it and can control its permissions, every file also belongs to a *group*.
-A group describes a set of users who share file permissions that may be different from the common user.
+A group describes a set of users who share file permissions that might be different from the typical user.
 A user can belong to more than one group, but a file can be in only one group.

-Group ownership is a handy way to let a file owner assign one set of permissions to a file for people he doesn’t know (“You can look, but can’t touch”) and another set of permissions for people he trusts with the file (“You can look and touch.
-But no one else”).
+Group ownership is a handy way to let a file owner assign one set of permissions to a file for people he doesn’t know (“You can look, but can’t touch.”) and another set of permissions for people he trusts with the file (“You can look and touch.
+But no one else can.”).

 #### Changing ownership

-A normal user can control a file’s permissions but can’t assign ownership to another user.
+A typical user can control a file’s permissions but can’t assign ownership to another user.
 To change ownership, you need to use the superuser, commonly known as `root`.

 If you aren’t logged in as `root`, you should use the `sudo` command to use root privileges to change a file’s owner.

-The filesystem is more flexible about changing a file’s group.
+The file system is more flexible about changing a file’s group.
 You can still use root privileges to change the group, but if the file's owner belongs to the target group, the file’s owner can also switch a file to the target group.

 ##### The chown command

 The main command used to change a file’s owner or group is `chown`.
-The most common syntax used with chown is shown in the following example:
+The most common syntax used with `chown` is shown in the following example:

     chown user:group file1 file2 file3

-The **user** in the preceding example is the user you want to own the file, and the **group** is the group you want the file to belong to.
+The `user` in the preceding example is the user you want to own the file, and the `group` is the group you want the file to belong to.
 A colon separates the two elements of the command.
-Following the user and group pair, you list one or more files that should be affected by the change.
+Following the user and group pair, you list one or more files affected by the change.

 **Note**: `chown` also accepts a period in place of the colon when separating the user and group names.
-This is outdated behavior that is still supported, and you might see it in old scripts or documentation.
+Use of the period is outdated but still supported, and you might see it in old scripts or documentation.
 You should use the colon, if possible.